Photo Credit: Patrick Lamont

 Knopf, Alfred A., 1980.
 The Audubon Society Field Guide to North American Mammals.
 Chanticleer Press, Inc.

-Brucellosis and Hog Hunters hunting safety tips from CDC
+Hunters: Protect Yourself from Brucellosis - safety tips from CDC